Finance

 5. It requires a person with at least some basic economic background knowledge.

-6. News releases can sometimes produce dramatic and fast price movement for a currency pair in both up and down directions as the Forex market try to digest the news.
+6. News releases can sometimes produce dramatic and fast price movement for a currency pair in both up and down directions as the Forex market tries to digest the news.
 Inexperienced traders may find themselves caught in a string of losses.

 Conclusion

 In my opinion, there is no ideal or best method of analysing Forex that will guarantee you 100% results all the time.
 Technical analysis and charting will assist short-term traders in making their decisions.
-In contrast, long-term traders will need to keep themselves abreast of the latest economic news and data about the country currencies they are trading in.
+In contrast, long-term traders will need to keep themselves abreast of the latest economic news and data about the country’s currencies they are trading in.
 Note that these analysis methods are just tools.
 If used correctly, it can generally help you to trade more effectively.
-This is why most Forex traders use both analysis approaches to make a trading decision.
+This is why most Forex traders use both analyses approaches to make a trading decision.

 Leave a Reply